edgeimpulse/workshop-advantech-jetson-nano/README.md

 And start drawing the bounding boxes around what you want to detect.

 As an example, here if we want to avoid bottlenecks on the production line, we can detect **if the working tray is present** and **check attendance by detecting the chair** (we could also check attendance directly by detection if the person is present).
 If no working tray is present it means that there was an issue before on the production line and if we can detect the chair, then the operator is not present.
-These are just examples of what you can detect in a constrain environment such as this one:
+These are just examples of what you can detect in a constrained environment such as this one:

 ![studio-draw-bbox](assets/studio-draw-bbox.png)

 ![studio-draw-bbox-2](assets/studio-draw-bbox-2.png)

-Label all your frames and `Perform a train / test split` under the `Dashboard` view to put away some samples during the training.
+Label all your frames and `Perform a train/test split` under the `Dashboard` view to put away some samples during the training.
 We will use this dataset to validate our model later:

 ![studio-perform-train-test-split](assets/studio-perform-train-test-split.png)